JaneJeon/self-hosted/README.md

 - [ ] Keycloak (postgres) - use Keycloak.X image for lower mem!
 - [ ] VPN + adblock OH GOD
 - [ ] Gitea, because jesus christ GitHub and GitLab are bloated, I hate the "do everything" shit
+- [ ] Plausible to track activity on public-facing apps

 Need to absolutely bulletproof the actual machine